yui0303/deploy-firebase-functions/README.md

 # Deploy to Firebase

-A GitHub Action to deploy to Firebase Hosting.
+A GitHub Action to deploy to Firebase Cloud Functions.

 - Make sure that you checkout the repository using the [actions/checkout](https://github.com/actions/checkout) action
 - Make sure that you have the `firebase.json` file in the repository